zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 No set of observations or events taking place in the external world, could possibly lead to a concept like A causes B.
 The concept of causation is an inference we make, based on our knowledge of ourselves as having an active power to do something.
 (Us having the power such as closing our eyes and darken the world, and projecting this power onto the world is how causation came about.)

-On Hume's moral theory that passion rules reason, Reid does not think we are pleasure-seeking pain-avoiding organisms, rather we are rational entities first, and seek benefits in the long run or benefits us as a whole.
+On Hume's moral theory that passion rules reason, Reid does not think we are pleasure-seeking pain-avoiding organisms, rather we are rational entities first, and seek benefits in the long run or benefit us as a whole.

 Psychological theory of morality.
 Belief that our actions are in our power.